-In reviewing for changed circumstances, CEQA does not require a review of the nature, scope, or extent of the changed circumstances, but rather on whether the changed circumstances will lead to new significant environmental impacts not previously considered.
+In reviewing for changed circumstances, CEQA does not require a review of The focus of the COVID-19 inquiry is not on the nature, scope, or extent of the changed circumstances, but rather on whether the changed circumstances will lead to new significant environmental impacts not previously considered.
+See Fund for Envil.
+Def. v.
+Cty. of Orange, 204 Cal.
+App.
+3d 1538, 1552 (1988).
 In the case of the proposed project, although COVID-19 has changed certain aspects of our daily lives, COVID-19 does not alter the environmental impact of the proposed project.
-Further, the proposed project would not be operational before 2023, and because long-term effects of the pandemic on the transportation system are unknown at this time, it would be unreasonable to speculate how travel behavior will change in the future.
+Further, the proposed project would not be operational before 2023, and because long-term effects of the pandemic on the transportation system is are unknown at this time, it would be unreasonable to speculate how travel behavior will change in the future.
 Thus, COVID-19 is not a changed circumstance that would necessitate EIR recirculation.